Botender: Supporting Communities in Collaboratively Designing AI Agents through Case-Based Provocations: Related Work

-While online communities generally appreciate the wide range of third-party options available on the market \cite{hwang2024adopting}, this abundance also creates significant barriers, especially for those without technical backgrounds, when it comes to selecting the ``right'' bot for their communities \cite{geiger2010work,jhaver2019human, seering2019moderator}.
-Since communities often rely on third-party bots created by \textit{outsiders} who are not part of the community, they frequently end up adopting bots that do not fully align with their specific needs and values, even if these bots provide some customization options \cite{hwang2024adopting}.
-As a result, some communities turn to external developers to create custom-tailored bots.
-However, a study of over two thousand requests on /r/requestabot, a subreddit connecting bot requesters with developers, shows that these external developers still struggle to fully understand the requests due to a lack of community-specific knowledge \cite{long2017could}.
-In the same vein, without access to the actual community context and community members' feedback, external developers struggle to iteratively design a bot's technical functionality and assess its social consequences in communities \cite{long2017could}.
+Although many bots are available on the market, communities often struggle to find the ``right'' bot for their needs and frequently end up adopting bots that misalign with their specific requirements \cite{geiger2010work,jhaver2019human, seering2019moderator}.
+This misalignment occurs because existing third-party bots typically offer limited customization options, and developers often lack the community-specific knowledge and capacity to address tailored requests over time \cite{hwang2024adopting}.
+For example, a study of more than two thousand requests on /r/requestabot, a subreddit that connects bot requesters with developers, found that external developers who lack community-specific knowledge often struggle to fully understand requests and are unable to develop bots that are tailored to the needs of individual communities \cite{long2017could}.
 While some communities do have members with both the technical skills to build bots and insider knowledge of the community’s needs, the technical barrier to participating in bot design significantly limits broader community participation in shaping the bots' behavior, which can result in undesirable, community-level consequences that might have been avoided with greater community input \cite{kraut2012building, geiger2014bots}.
 For example, bots created by technically inclined Wikipedia patrollers to revert potential vandalism have unintentionally discouraged new contributors, undermining efforts to retain them \cite{halfaker2011don}.
 Overall, these challenges emphasize the need for research into tools and processes that support more participatory approaches to bot design, allowing communities to collaboratively design bots that better meet their collective needs and values \cite{seering2019beyond, long2017could, hwang2024adopting}.